nataliasdj/expense-tracker/README.md

-Try
+Try see the application: https://expense-tracker-saving-up.netlify.app
-In the project directory, you can run:

 ### `npm start`